Skip to main content

 Department: Counseling & Advising

-Montgomery College Learn, Empower, Act, Discover and Serve is a leadership development program designed especially for Montgomery College students on the Germantown, Rockville, and Takoma Park/Silver Spring Campuses.
+Montgomery College Learn, Empower, Act, Discover and Serve (MC LEADS )is a leadership development program designed especially for MC students on the Germantown, Rockville, and Takoma Park/Silver Spring Campuses.
 This 10 week leadership program utilizes the Social Change Model of Leadership Development, which was created specifically for college students who seek to lead in a more socially responsible way and who want to learn to work effectively with others to create social change over their lifetime (Higher Education Research Institute [HERI], 1996).

 Peer Mentoring Program